-- 1. Project Title

-- 2. Project Category

-- 3. Is this project the subject of a recent infrastructure grant application?
-(Yes/No)

-If yes: Provide the name of the program and status of application.

-4. Project Rationale: Provide a brief project rationale outlining why the project is needed and how the project meets that need.

-For example, why the project is needed could be: current facility needs replacement due to age, condition, increased service demands, meeting regulatory requirements etc.

-5. Project Description: Provide a detailed list of the physical works and location of the project.

-For example:

-- Build a wastewater effluent pipeline and outfall at north end of 20 Mile Bridge at Highway 10, including:

-- 10km of force main;

-- pumping system;

-- outfall structure; and

-- civil, mechanical and engineering works.

-- 6. Project Location: Include physical address, GPS coordinates or start and end points.
+- 1. Project Title - 2.
+Project Category - 3.
+Is this project the subject of a recent infrastructure grant application?
+(Yes/No) If yes: Provide the name of the program and status of application. - 4.
+Project Rationale: Provide a brief project rationale outlining why the project is needed and how the project meets that need. - e.g. Why the project is needed could be: current facility needs replacement due to age, condition, increased service demands, meeting regulatory requirements etc. - 5.
+Project Description: Provide a detailed list of the physical works and location of the project. - e.g. Build a wastewater effluent pipeline and outfall at north end of 20 Mile Bridge at Highway 10, including: 10km of force main, Pumping system, Outfall structure, Civil, mechanical and engineering works - 6.
+Project Location: Include physical address, GPS coordinates or start and end points.